lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 As you can see, before passing the user's input to the method, we checks if the submitted title isn't blank and providing an alert if it is.

-If the task's title isn't blank, we use the <code>Task.create</code> with a block that provides feedback to the user and dismiss the controller view, asking to the <code>TasksListController</code> to refresh the table view with the newly created task.
+If the task's title isn't blank, we use the `Task.create` with a block that provides feedback to the user and dismiss the controller view, asking to the `TasksListController` to refresh the table view with the newly created task.

 ![NewTaskController](/assets/uploads/images/NewTaskController.png)